Music and Libretto by Richard Wagner

 The fortress is shrouded in mist, and Donner uses the power of his hammer to gather the mists into a great cloud and with thunder and lightning to sweep the fog away and clear the air.
 Once the stormclouds lift, Froh conjures up a glorious rainbow bridge.
 Wotan, who is already quietly devising a plan to regain the ring, names their home Valhalla, and leads the gods across the bridge.

-Loge contemplates his options – for he senses the gods are rushing toward their downfall, and he is tempted to turn himself back into fire and destroy them now.
+Loge contemplates his options – he is tempted to turn himself back into fire, for he senses the gods are rushing toward their downfall.
 As he goes to join the gods, the lament of the Rhinemaidens can be heard.
 Wotan tells Loge to shut them up.
 Loge calls down sardonically, telling the maidens that since the gold no longer shines on them, they'll have to bask in the newfound radiance of the gods.

 The opera ends with the lament of the Rhinemaidens mourning their lost Rhine gold.